samschott/maestral/README.md

 The following tasks could need your help:

+- [ ] Packaging for non-macOS platforms.
 - [ ] Write tests for Maestral.
-- [ ] Detect and warn in case of unsupported Dropbox folder locations (network drives, external hard drives, etc).
 - [ ] A native GTK frontend.
 Maestral currently uses PyQt5.
-- [ ] Package for non-macOS platforms.

 ## Warning